omar-polo/kamid/README.md

 # should be <users> but there's currently a bug in the parser so...
 listen on localhost port 1337 tls pki localhost auth < users >
 ```

+## Testing

+`ninepscript` is a custom DSL used to tests kamid.
+It's a fairly
+simple scripting language built to simulate various scenarios.

 ## License